 - any previous injections of a pneumonia shot

-- You’re allergic to any ingredients in the shot.
+- are allergic to any ingredients in the shot

-- You’ve had severe allergies to a PPSV23 shot in the past.
+- have had severe allergies to a PPSV23 shot in the past

 The immune system reaction that follows a vaccine injection has a chance of causing side effects.
 But keep in mind that the substances that make up vaccines are usually the harmless sugar (polysaccharide) surface of the bacteria.